-Hospitalization in an intensive care unit (ICU) can be associated with a perilous functional decline.1 Patients can develop impairments in mobility, cognition, and ability to perform activities of daily living (ADL).2 This frequent complication is associated with longer time on mechanical ventilation, longer ICU stay, and increased overall mortality.3
+Patients hospitalized in an intensive care unit (ICU) can develop impairments in mobility, cognition, and ability to perform activities of daily living (ADL) that result in functional decline which is associated with longer time on mechanical ventilation, longer ICU stay, and increased overall mortality.1,2,3,4,5

-Muscle weakness, ranging from mild limb paresis to severe tetraplegia, has been noted in up to 25% of all patients who spend seven or more days in an ICU.3 The incidence of weakness appears to rise sharply with acute respiratory failure and higher severity of critical illness.
-Weakness has been reported in up to 60% of patients who undergo more than one week of mechanical ventilation.3,4 and up to 70% of patients diagnosed with sepsis or systemic inflammatory response syndrome.
-The incidence approaches 100% if multiple organ failure is present.4 At ICU discharge, nearly all survivors of critical illness have impairments in one or more PICS domains, and these impairments persist in 64% and 56% of survivors at 3 and 12 months, respectively.3
+Muscle weakness, ranging from mild limb paresis to severe tetraplegia, has been noted in up to 25% of all patients who spend seven or more days in an ICU.4 The incidence of weakness appears to rise sharply with acute respiratory failure and higher severity of critical illness.
+Weakness has been reported in up to 60% of patients who undergo more than one week of mechanical ventilation and up to 70% of patients diagnosed with sepsis or systemic inflammatory response syndrome.
+4,8,9 The incidence approaches 100% if multiple organ failure is present.4 At ICU discharge, nearly all survivors of critical illness have impairments in one or more PICS domains, and these impairments persist in 64% and 56% of survivors at 3 and 12 months, respectively.3

-ICU patients are often on bedrest to conserve metabolic resources, due to machines and lines, and for comfort.
-Complications of bedrest include disuse muscle atrophy, joint contracture, thromboembolic disease, insulin resistance, atelectasis, and skin breakdown.2,10Bedrest also causes loss of mechanical loading on joints and muscles.11
+ICU patients are often on bedrest, the complications of which include disuse muscle atrophy, joint contracture, thromboembolic disease, insulin resistance, atelectasis, and skin breakdown.2,15,16

 Immobility in the setting of critical illness has deleterious effects on muscle structure and function.
-Experimental models of prolonged immobility demonstrate a muscle mass decrease of 1.5 to 2 percent during the first 3 weeks of strictly enforced rest, primarily due to reduced size of fibers, particularly in weight-bearing muscles of the lower limbs and core are particularly affected by this diminished mass.
-The loss of muscle mass is primarily due to reduced size of fibers.
-Proteins are degraded by multiple pathways in the setting of both activity and stress.
-The decrease in muscle mass and fiber size results in loss of strength.
-Muscle strength can decrease by as much as 15% after 2 weeks of bedrest and by more than 50% after 28 days of forced limb immobilization.10
+Experimental models show a muscle mass decrease of 1.5 to 2 percent during the first 3 weeks of strictly enforced rest, primarily due to reduced size of fibers, particularly in weight-bearing muscles of the lower limbs and core.6,15 Muscle inactivity stimulates protease activation and thus leads directly to muscle breakdown, increased catabolism, and decreased contractility.6,14,16 Muscle strength can decrease by as much as 15% after two weeks of bedrest and by more than 50% after 28 days of forced limb immobilization.15

-Sepsis and other critical illnesses induce metabolic and vascular derangements that damage peripheral nerves and skeletal muscles.
-Pathophysiological factors, including microvascular changes, increased membrane permeability, alterations in electrical potentials and conductivity, and cellular inflammation, coalesce and instigate precarious sequelae.
-Peripheral nerves experience subsequent damage that functionally approximates demyelination and axon degradation.
+Sepsis and other critical illnesses induce metabolic and vascular derangements that damage peripheral nerves and skeletal muscles.6 Pathophysiological factors, including microvascular changes, increased membrane permeability, alterations in electrical potentials and conductivity, and cellular inflammation, coalesce and instigate precarious sequelae, which include peripheral nerves functionally approximates demyelination and axon degradation.
 Patients who are mechanically ventilated, under deep sedation, or receiving neuromuscular blocking agents can experience mechanical silencing, in which lack of mechanical stimulation to the muscles worsens muscle wasting.5,15,16

-Acute respiratory failure requiring mechanical ventilation is also associated with the development of weakness.12 Prolonged mechanical ventilation can alter diaphragmatic structure and function, leading to difficulties with both breathing and ventilator weaning.13
+Acute respiratory failure requiring mechanical ventilation is associated with the development of weakness.17 Prolonged mechanical ventilation can alter diaphragmatic structure and function, leading to difficulties with breathing and ventilator weaning.5,18

-The onset is often insidious.
-Patients generally initially exhibit either focal or generalized weakness.
+The onset of ICUAW is often insidious.
 Subtle muscle and functional changes often go unnoticed since detailed assessments of motor function are not the priority in critical situations.
 The first observed signs are often generalized muscle atrophy or difficulty with ventilator weaning.
-Later, limbs are flaccid, with weakness affecting lower limbs more than uppers.
+Later, limbs are flaccid, with weakness affecting lower more than upper limbs.
 Some patients progress to quadriparesis.
-Facial weakness and ophthalmoplegia can occur, but head, facial, tongue and jaw movements tend to be spared.3,16
+Although facial weakness and ophthalmoplegia can occur, head, facial, tongue and jaw movements tend to be spared.4,8

-In cases of critical illness polyneuropathy (CIP), patients can lose distal pain, temperature and vibratory sensation.
+In cases of critical illness polyneuropathy (CIP), patients can lose distal pain, temperature, and vibratory sensation.
 Reflexes are often diminished or absent.
-In critical illness myopathy (CIM), reflexes may be normal or diminished, but are present.7,9,16,17
+In critical illness myopathy (CIM), reflexes may be normal or diminished.6,8,14,19,20

-Symptom progression and severity vary among individuals.
-Observable declines in muscle size and function have been detected after just 2 weeks of immobility.
-Alterations in peripheral nerves are also clinically evident within 1 to 2 weeks of critical illness.10,11 Evolution to extensive and generalized atrophy can occur over subsequent weeks to months.
-The timeline is uncertain, but more severe and persisting symptoms correlate with lengthier and more intense exposure to hazards like immobility, sepsis and other critical illness, mechanical ventilation, and offender medications.3
+Symptom progression and severity vary.
+Observable declines in muscle size and function have been detected after just two weeks of immobility.
+Alterations in peripheral nerves are clinically evident within one to two weeks of critical illness.15,16,21 Evolution to extensive and generalized atrophy can occur over weeks to months.
+More severe and persisting symptoms correlate with lengthier and more intense exposure to risk factors as described above.4

 Specific secondary or associated conditions and complications

-The functional decline is associated with increased burden and cost of care over the short and long term.
-This problem is associated with longer stays in the ICU and acute care and higher likelihood of discharge to a nursing home or other care facility.1,4,8,22,23 It puts patients at risk of increased medical complications and decreased ability to recover independence with ADLs.
+Functional decline is associated with increased burden and cost of care over the short and long term and is associated with longer ICU stays and higher likelihood of discharge to a nursing home or other care facility.1,4,8,22,23 It puts patients at risk of increased medical complications and decreased ability to recover independence with ADLs.
 Patients may report persistent weakness, poor exercise tolerance, and ongoing disability.1,10,14

 Other consequences include delirium, impaired cognition, and mental health conditions.
-Patients may develop delirium while in the ICU.
-Following the critical care stay.3,10 More than 15% of ICU patients later report symptoms consistent with anxiety or even post-traumatic stress.
-These symptoms may be rooted in issues related to the illness or trauma that led to ICU stay, critical care treatment or environmental issues, or medications.20,21
+Some cognitive impairments may persist following the critical care stay.3,10 More than 15% of ICU patients later report anxiety or post-traumatic stress.
+These symptoms may be rooted in issues related to the illness or trauma that led to ICU stay, critical care treatment or environmental issues, or medications.3,24,25

-The ICU course is very important.
-This includes diagnosis that led to ICU stay, severity of illness, treatment course including potential need for steroids, vasopressors, mechanical ventilation, systemic antibiotics, and mechanical ventilation, and the presence of metabolic derangements such as hyperglycemia.6,7
+The ICU course includes diagnoses which led to ICU stay, severity of illness, treatment course including the use of steroids, vasopressors, mechanical ventilation, antibiotics, and the presence of metabolic derangements such as hyperglycemia.6,12

-Neurological: mental status including level of consciousness and brief cognitive screen; cranial nerves including brainstem function; motor, including tone and strength; sensory, including light touch, sharp/ dull, proprioception, and vibratory sense; coordination, station and gait; and muscle stretch reflexes.
+Neurological: mental status including level of consciousness and brief cognitive screen; cranial nerves; motor, including tone and strength; sensory, including light touch, sharp/ dull, proprioception, and vibratory sense; coordination, station and gait; and muscle stretch reflexes.

 Musculoskeletal: joint range of motion to identify possible contractures and muscle bulk to identify atrophy.